renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Began learning ReactJS, and the first project also started development.
 But I focused on the "how it works" before jumping into it.

 **Thoughts:** I have a feeling that my work in continuously studying ES6 a month ago will pay off here, a lot of things relating.

+### Day 6: July 9, 2022

+**Today's Progress**: Continued development on ReactJS project, using components to build an Notes App (Front-end to the API built last week).

+**Thoughts:** React is very different from "normal" js, so it takes some time to grasp the meaning of what you're doing when starting out.